-Fls are also advised that finance by them shall not be provided to NBFCs for the following activities:
+FIs are also advised not to provide finance to NBFCs for the following activities :

-- a) Bills discounted/rediscounted by NBFCs except those arising from sale of commercial vehicles including light commercial vehicles subject to normal lending safeguards; - b) Investments made by NBFCs in shares, debentures, etc., of a current nature (i.e. stock-in-trade); - c) Investments of NBFCs in and advances to subsidiaries, group companies or other entities; and - d) Investments of NBFCs in, and inter-corporate loans/deposits to/ in other companies.
+b) Investments made by NBFCs in shares, debentures, etc., of a current nature (i.e. stock-in-trade);

+c) Investments of NBFCs in and advances to subsidiaries, group companies or other entities; and d) Investments of NBFCs in, and inter-corporate loans / deposits to / in other companies.

-Further, it is advised that Fls should not sanction bridge loans and loans of a bridging nature in any form to any category of NBFCs (Including RNBCs) including against capital/ debenture issues.
+Further, Fls should not sanction bridge loans and loans of a bridging nature in any form to any category of NBFCs (Including RNBCs) including against capital / debenture issues.